shikokuchuo/mirai/README.md

-efficient scheduling, over fast inter-process communications or TCP/IP secured by TLS. <br /><br /> Advantages include being inherently queued, allowing the sending of many more tasks than available connections, no arbitrary connection limits, no storage on the filesystem, support for otherwise non-exportable reference objects, an event-driven ‘promises’ implementation, and very low overhead.
+efficient scheduling, over fast inter-process communications or TCP/IP secured by TLS. <br /><br /> Advantages include being inherently queued, allowing the sending of many more tasks than available connections, no arbitrary connection limits, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven ‘promises’ implementation, and very low overhead.
 A parallel map function is included.